Cook Inlet Beluga Whales the Canaries of the Sea

 Eulachon/hooligan, by Katrina Liebich, USFWS

-NOAA has identified a “reduction in prey” as a threat to Cook Inlet belugas, and recent scientific publications have concluded that if these belugas have enough food, they can better withstand the other threats they face.
-Not only that, but with ample food, the population’s abundance could increase by improving their low reproductive rates.
+NOAA has identified “reduction in prey” as a threat to Cook Inlet belugas, and recent scientific publications have concluded that if these belugas have enough food, they can better withstand the other threats they face.
+With ample food, the population’s abundance could also increase by improving their low reproductive rates.

 Below are some ways AWA has been working to ensure Cook Inlet belugas have enough food to eat.
 If you would like to support our efforts, please donate here.

-The study outcomes will provide critical information to both the Board of Fisheries and ADF&G for use in management decisions and determining allocative uses of these fish important to sustaining the belugas.
+• The study outcomes will provide critical information to both the Board of Fisheries and ADF&G for use in management decisions and determining allocative uses of these fish, which are important to sustaining the belugas.

 3. KEEP COOK INLET CLEAN FOR BELUGAS